FarronF/limerick-council-meetings/meetings/2023/02/16-Meeting of Joint Policing Sub-Committee of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Joint Policing Sub-Committee of the Municipal District of Cappamore-Kilmallock - 20th October 2022.md

 An awareness campaign regarding the offence of parking on the footpath was put forward as a

-suggestion for Limerick City and County Council.---
+suggestion for Limerick City and County Council.
+---
 4

 **Any Other Business**